 If only there were some magic formula for writing a blog post.
-An easy template to creating a post that everyone shares and gets load of traffic.
+An easy template for creating a post that everyone shares and gets a load of traffic.

 Sometimes it can seem like an uphill struggle, but the thing to remember is that a thoroughly researched and well-structured post will always add value to your blog even if it’s not getting a huge amount of traffic initially.

 Get the basics right and then the traffic will come so remember these key points:

 - Well written and grammatically correct content will create a great first impression of you and your blog or small business website.